-The overall mission of High School and Community Relations is to facilitate access to the institution by providing accurate information and appropriate referrals to a broad and diverse community of individuals who seek to benefit from a wide range of programs and services.
+The overall mission of High School and Community Relations is to facilitate equitable access and student success by providing community members, prospective students, and current students with useful information regarding college pathways and informing them of the college's programs and services, while encouraging, guiding, and empowering students to pursue higher education.
 High School and Community Relations, also known as Outreach, is a primary point of access to the institution.
 Outreach provides comprehensive contact information and general descriptions for many aspects of the institution.
 The Outreach Department meets the introductory informational needs of the campus community: students, faculty members, staff, prospective students and their family members, and general visitors.

-Specific services provided by the Outreach staff include distribution of printed information about the college and its programs, visits to schools for career fairs, college nights, peer advising, and interactive presentations.
+Specific services provided by the Outreach staff include distribution of printed information about the college and its programs, visits to schools for career fairs, college nights, peer advising, interactive presentations, and conducting enrollment workshops at local high schools.
 Tours of the college campus are also provided.

 Outreach invites all prospective students and interested members of the community to take advantage of the programs and services offered.
-Please contact the High School and Community Relations (Outreach) office, located in I-120 or call (619) 660-4264.
+Please contact the High School and Community Relations (Outreach) office, located in A-104 or call (619) 660-4264.